What Does the Bible Say About Serving?

 Jesus is our ultimate role model, embodying humility and selflessness, and He calls us to follow His example.
 Whether it’s a grand gesture or a small act of kindness, serving others is a powerful way to live out our faith.
 It’s about putting others first, using our unique gifts, and doing so with a genuine heart.

-See also What Does the Bible Say About Immigrants?
+See also What Does the Bible Say About Balance?

 The act of serving combats sin, fosters a heart of gratitude, and connects us more deeply to God and others.
 Even when our service goes unnoticed by people, we have the assurance that God sees and values our efforts.